Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, more

 WR Puka Nacua, Los Angeles Rams, 98.5 receiving yards - More (1.78x)

 The third-year veteran has been on fire this season.
 Through four games, he has 42 receptions for 503 yards (12.0 average) and one touchdown.
 He has also carried three times for 52 yards and a score.
 In Sunday's win over the Colts, he caught 13 passes for 170 yards and one touchdown.
+The model projects 114.6 yards, giving this a 4 of 5 rating.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 4.40x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 39-19 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.